MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAutoAttendant.md

 ```

 > [!NOTE]
-> Expect slow response times when using this parameter with Teams Powershell module v4.0.0.
+> Expect slow response times when using this parameter with Teams Powershell module starting with v4.0.0.
 Please use the **-Skip** and **-First** parameters to limit the result size instead.
 This issue is expected to be resolved within the next few months.